Management Bulletin 14-05

 The purpose of this Management Bulletin (MB) is to provide updated information governing child development contractor travel and per diem rates and to rescind and replace MB 11-32.

 California Code of Regulations (CCR), Title 5, Education, Section 18034(j), requires travel and per diem expenses for child development contractors to be reimbursed at rates not to exceed those paid to the majority of the California Department of Education's (CDE) represented employees, computed in accordance with CCR, Title 2, Division 1, Chapter 3, Article 2.
-The CDE was recently notified by the Department of Personnel Administration that reimbursement for mileage has increased.
-The new rates became effective on January 1, 2014.
+The CDE was recently notified by the Department of Personnel Administration that reimbursement for mileage has decreased.
+The new rates became effective on January 1, 2017.

 - Receipts for meals must be maintained by the traveler, as evidence that the amount claimed is not in excess of the amount of actual expense.